DuyguKeskek/mirca.github.io/_posts/2016-06-13-gsoc-astropy-coding-period-week-one-and-two.md

 Hi all!

-Cding for astropy and interacting with mentors have been quite awesome so far!
+Coding for astropy and interacting with mentors have been quite awesome so far!

 Thanks to the mentors, I have been very focused and guided on my coding activities, as a result I have a notebook <a href="https://github.com/mirca/ze-gsoc16-photutils/blob/master/nstar_example.ipynb">here</a> which gives a glimpse of the point spread function photometry in crowded fields.